 To place a crown, your dentist must reduce 1-2 mm of the tooth to make room for it.
-Your dentist will then use a piece of thread or cord or use a laser to push the gum down around the tooth, to take an impression of the tooth.
-The impressions are sent to the lab where the crown is made.
+Your dentist will then use a thread or a laser to push the gum down around the tooth to take an impression of the tooth.
+The dentist sends the dental impression to a lab where the crown is made.
 During that time, you will have a temporary crown.
-These crowns are usually made of plastic and are made in your dentist's office on the day of your visit.
-They are not meant to last.
-If a temporary crown is left in the mouth, the cement eventually washes out and the tooth can decay.
+Temporary crowns are usually made of plastic and are placed in your dentist's office on the day of your visit.
+Temporary crowns are not meant to last.
+If a temporary crown is left in the mouth, the cement eventually washes out, and the tooth can decay.
 At a second visit, your dentist will remove the temporary crown and test the permanent one.
-Sometimes crowns need additional polishing, glaze or some other adjustment before they are placed.
+Sometimes crowns need additional polishing, glaze, or some other adjustment before they are placed.
 Once the crown is ready, it's cemented to your tooth.

 These are very aesthetic, bonded crowns.
 They are mostly used for front teeth because they are the most natural looking type of crown and are often used in "cosmetic" dentistry.